-The sendWakefulWork() method is where you indicate to WakefulIntentService what is to be done when each alarm goes off.
-Most times, you will simply turn around and call sendWakefulWork() on WakefulIntentService itself, identifying your custom subclass of WakefulIntentService, where your business logic will reside.
+The method is where indicate sendWakefulWork() you to WakefulIntentService what is to be done when each alarm goes off.
+Most times, you will simply turn around and call sendWakefulWork() WakefulIntentService itself, identifying vour custom subclass WakefulIntentService, where your business logic will reside.
 In the above sample, our business logic is in AppService, which we will examine shortly.